Economy of British Columbia: Economic History

 Indigenous peoples have lived in the area now known as B.C. for more than 10,000 years, where economic activities centred around fishing, hunting and food gathering.
 The area was home to thousands of Indigenous peoples when European explorers began to visit in the 1750s.
-However, the area was difficult for early Europeans to reach, such that it was the last part of North America to be explored.
+However, the area was difficult for early Europeans to reach, so it was the last part of North America to be explored.

 It was not until the first half of the 19th century that the Hudson's Bay Company expanded to the west of the Rocky Mountains and established trading outposts.
-The company sought to trade with Indigenous tribes, goods such as sea otter pelts and animal furs.
+The company traded with Indigenous tribes for sea otter pelts and animal furs.
 In 1849, Vancouver Island was colonized by the British and a lease was granted to the Hudson's Bay Company giving it exclusive trading rights on Vancouver Island.
 Soon after, the Gold Rush attracted tens of thousands of people to the interior areas of the province.
 B.C. remained a British colony until 1871 when it became a province of Canada.
 In 1885, the Canadian Pacific Railway was completed, linking the country from east to west.
 The railway increased trade and the movement of people and resources from the Atlantic to the Pacific.

 Around the turn of the 20th century, entrepreneurs came to B.C. to develop the province's vast natural resources and agricultural potential, ushering a period of rapid economic expansion and population growth.
 Major dams were built to support a growing electrical grid and the Trans-Canada Highway was completed, allowing for easier movement of goods and services.
 As population increased, it became concentrated around the ports in the southwest part of the province.
 Management and financial activities related to resource development remained in these coastal cities during this time, including Vancouver.
 Consumer-goods manufacturing also began in southwestern cities, due in part, to the high cost of transporting manufactured goods from eastern Canada and the US at the time.

 British Columbia has historically been a resource-dominated economy centred on the forest industry, with fluctuating importance in mining, farming and natural gas.
 About 60% of British Columbia is forested, accounting for approximately 19.5% of the forested land in Canada.
 Today however, B.C.'s economy is more diverse, with service industries accounting for the largest portion (75%) of the province's gross domestic product (GDP).
 Over the past several decades, employment in resource industries has fallen steadily as a percentage of employment, and new job growth has occurred mostly in the construction, real estate, leasing and rental, and the retail/service sectors.